15.4 C

 $ find / -perm 2644

-This find command will only look for SGID files which have their permission status set to 644.
-SGID files allow temporary access to files that you don’t own or have access to.
+This find command will only look for SGID files with permission status set to 644.
+SGID files allow temporary access to files you don’t own or have access to.

 16. Find All Sticky Bit Files with 551 Permissions